 Courses taught in the previous years:

-- Counter-Cultures and Power during State Socialism (together with Gabor Klaniczay and Ioana Macrea-Toma
+Counter-Cultures and Power during State Socialism (with Gábor Klaniczay and Ioana Macrea-Toma)

-- Historiography II: Grand Debates in Central European History (together with Marcell Sebok)
+Grand Debates in Central European History (with Marcell Sebők)

 - Blagojevic, Una: Historicizing Marxist Humanism: The Yugoslav Praxis School, 1964–1974 (current)